Aramantos/MS1-World-Wide-Web/README.md

 **Found**

 *   Navbar spacing issue with blocked anchors
-*   Console error that intermittently appears
+*   Console error that intermittently appears in developer tools
 *   Footer columns overlapping at a smaller screen width
 *   People images displaying irregularly

 **Resolution**

+*   Navbar spacing issue \
+Implemented a dropdown menu to appear after the screen has reach 575px and below.
+*   Console Issue \
+Caused by not having a favicon icon implemented; resolved by attached by attaching the favcion link.
 *   Footer columns \
 Added a &lt;br> on small screens.
 *   People images \
 Adding “object-fit: fill;” to the images allowed pictures to appear less distorted.
-*   Console Issue \
-The issue was from not having a favicon icon implemented, implemented the link and issue resolved.
-*   Navbar spacing issue \
-Implemented a dropdown menu to appear after the screen has reach 575px and below.

 ** **